ChristianKeine/NpRf_model/README.md

 # NpRf model to determine synaptic parameters

 - calculates synaptic parameters by fitting synaptic currents from train stimulation to NpRf model.
 Estimates N (RRP size), p (initial release probability), R (replenishment), and f (synaptic facilitation).
-This model was developed in [*"Thanawala MS, Regehr WG (2016) Determining Synaptic Parameters Using High-Frequency Activation.
+This model was developed and described in [*"Thanawala MS, Regehr WG (2016) Determining Synaptic Parameters Using High-Frequency Activation.
 J Neurosci Methods 264:136–152."*](http://dx.doi.org/10.1016/j.jneumeth.2016.02.021)

 ### How to use: